chrisdiana/cdmedia.github.io/_posts/2015-05-26-intro-to-using-sqlite-with-php.md

 ```

 You can read through the comments of the function to see how it all works, but basically what happens
-here is it queries the database and loops through looking for the specified params.
+here is the function queries the database and loops through looking for the specified parameters.

 Next, lets create a function that will get all the cars in the database.
 Just below the `dbQuery` function,
 add this: